Publishing

 Session Objectives

-This session explores comprehensive publishing strategies for Quarto projects, covering multiple deployment platforms, automation workflows, and best practices for different use cases.
+This session explores comprehensive publishing strategies for Quarto projects, covering Posit Connect Cloud, GitHub Pages, automation workflows, and best practices for different use cases.

 Learning Objectives